MPLLang/mpl-switch/README.md

 $ mpl-switch select <COMMIT>
 ```

-To see which versions are already installed:
+To see installed versions and which is currently selected:
 ```
-$ mpl-switch list
+$ mpl-switch show
 ```

 ## Example